 Standard sizes are 25mm, 32mm, 38mm, 58mm, 65mm, 75mm, 100mm.
-However we have other sizes available on request and if you have a specific requirement we can produce this as we are the direct manufacturer of these button badges.
+However we have other sizes available on request and if you have a specific requirement we can produce this as we are the direct manufacturer of these personalised badges.

 Branding method explained